Specific Examples of Resident Research

 The Fetal Hemoglobin Switch

 Three years ago, recent resident Vijay Sankaran and his mentor Stuart Orkin traced the fetal hemoglobin switch to a repressor, BCL11A, that turns off expression of gamma globin (and HbF), allowing beta globin (and HbA) to switch on.
 This seminal work, published in Proc Natl Acad Sci USA, Science and Nature, answered one of the most important questions in hematology in the past half century and created very important therapeutic possibilities for treating sickle cell disease and thalassemia.
 Vijay continued to pursue this and related problems during his residency - working both here at Children's and across the river in Cambridge, where he is holds a Visiting Scientist position at the Broad Institute of Harvard and MIT.
 By following up on thalassemic patients with gene deletions that differ only slightly but lead to markedly different levels of fetal hemoglobin, Vijay tracked down the locus within DNA where BCL11A acts (N Engl J Med ).
 And, by following up on an old observation that some patients with trisomy 13 have high fetal hemoglobin levels, he was able to identify two micro-RNAs on chromosome 13 that regulate HbF via the Myb gene (Proc Natl Acad Sci USA).
 More recently, Vijay and his collaborators have shown that sickle cell disease in mice can be cured by silencing BCL11A and reactivating fetal hemoglobin expression (Science) and they have begun the search for small molecules that can cause such silencing and might be effective therapeutics.
-In other studies, Vijay has discovered that cyclin D3 regulates the size and number of red cells (Genes Dev), and he has found new genes responsible for Diamond-Blackfan anemia (J Clin Invest) and discovered the mechanism underlying that disease (Nat Med, in press).
+In other studies, Vijay has discovered that cyclin D3 regulates the size and number of red cells (Genes Dev), and he has found new genes responsible for Diamond-Blackfan anemia (J Clin Invest) and discovered the mechanism underlying that disease (Nat Med).
 He is embarking on a large scale study of the genetics of hematological disorders and a search to identify natural metabolites that might explain why patients with certain organic acidopathies have high fetal hemoglobins.
 Vijay is also a great doctor and teacher and was recently honored with an Outstanding Resident Teacher award from the third year Harvard Medical students.
 He completed his residency last year and was appointed Assistant Professor of Pediatrics.
 He has recently completed his clinical fellowship year in hematology/oncology.
 Read more about his research here.

 The Medical Perils of Street Youth